Alpha-W0lf/content_platform/docs/project_definition_ORIGINAL.md

 - All errors viewable in Grafana dashboards
 - Alerts on task failure patterns

-Working Redis and PostgreSQL (Local Setup):
+Working Redis and PostgreSQL (Dockerized):

-These are configured to run locally, not within Docker.
+These are already in your docker-compose.yml.

-Basic Next.js Frontend (Local Setup): Focus on best practices, code quality, and developer experience.
+Basic Next.js Frontend:

 A single page.